Ecosystem-Infra/wpt-results-analysis/README.md

 This repository contains a set of scripts for doing analysis on results from runs of [web-platform-tests](https://web-platform-tests.org/) uploaded to [wpt.fyi](https://wpt.fyi).
-Uniquely, it utilizes a git repository, [wpt-results](https://github.com/foolip/wpt-results) as a storage and compression mechanism for the results data.
+It utilizes a git repository, [wpt-results](https://github.com/foolip/wpt-results), as a storage and compression mechanism for the results data.

-The analysis files are expected to be run via `node`, and are independently documented.
+The analysis files are expected to be run via `node`, and should be independently documented inside the file.

 ## Setup